Afternoon & Evening Volcano Hiking Tour

 - Volcanoes are a natural phenomenon and the level of volcanic activity at the site varies daily.
 Even if the volcano is not erupting during your visit, visiting the area is still fascinating.

-- There is no food included on this tour so we recommend you bring a packed dinner/snacks and water.
+- There is no food included on this tour so we recommend you bring packed meals and water.

 - Cancellation policy: Full refund if cancelled more than 24 hours in advance of the tour.
 No refund is cancelled with less than 24 hours notice.